Axial-SQL/AxialSqlTools/AxialSqlTools/PivotGrid/README.md

 4. Open a separate pivot on the second grid.
 Its total should be 999.
 The first pivot should retain its original data after its query window closes.
 5. Check an empty grid, duplicate/unnamed column headers, SQL NULL versus literal `NULL`, and a wide/high-cardinality result.
 Errors should be readable and should not show partial statistics.
 6. Double-click East/A and verify the two source rows (10 and 30).
 Drill into East's total (3 rows), the A total (3 rows), and the grand total (5 rows, including the null measure).
 Try Enter and the context menu, reorder pivot columns, and verify that the selected cell still opens the correct group.
-7. Change a filter without applying it and verify that details still match the displayed pivot.
-Apply it and confirm that old details close.
-Test Previous/Next on a group with more than 200 source rows, an empty intersection, and closing/resizing the pane.
+7. Close details, change a filter without applying it, and reopen details to verify that they still match the displayed pivot.
+Close the modal, apply the new filter, and reopen details to confirm they use it.
+Test Previous/Next on a group with more than 200 source rows, an empty intersection, and resizing/maximizing the modal, right-aligned numeric columns, paging, Escape/Close, and SSMS ownership (the main window should be disabled while details are open).
 8. Cancel during a large capture and during aggregation; close a busy pivot tab.
 SSMS should remain usable.
 Verify light/dark themes, horizontal scrolling, and Ctrl+C from the output.

 SSMS hosting, COM menu events, actual grid extraction, theme rendering, XAML compilation, and VSIX packaging require this Windows smoke test; pure engine tests cannot validate them.